 Provides technical backstop for R&E staff, as needed w/Direction

-Master’s Degree (MPH, MSPH, MS) in communication, public health, or related behavioral science discipline.
-Typically require PhD and one year related experience.
-Require highly specialized advanced knowledge, education and/or training in a specialized field of study to conduct research.
+Master's degree in communication, public health, or related behavioral science and one year related experience conducting field research activities and analyzing data.
 Demonstrated ability on significant graduate project or additional doctoral education may substitute for experience to the extent permitted by the JHU equivalency formula.
-Should be able to speak/communication French.
+This position requires highly specialized advanced knowledge, education and/or training in a specialized field of study to conduct research.

 The successful candidate(s) for this position will be subject to a pre-employment background check.